troldal/Numerixx/docs/docRoots.rst

 One-dimensional root-finding methods are numerical algorithms that are used to locate the roots or zeros of a function of one variable.
 These methods are important in a wide range of applications in science, engineering, and mathematics, where it is often necessary to find the value of the independent variable that makes a function equal to zero.

-The most commonly used one-dimensional root-finding methods include the bisection method, Newton's method, Ridders' method, and the secant method.
+The most commonly used one-dimensional root-finding methods include the bisection method, Newton's method, Ridder' method, and the secant method.
 Each method has its own strengths and weaknesses, and the choice of method depends on the specific problem being solved.

 The bisection method is a robust and reliable method that is guaranteed to converge, but may be slow to converge.
 Newton's method is a faster method that requires the function to be differentiable, but may not converge or converge to a local minimum.
-Ridders' method and the secant method are faster than the bisection method and can converge faster, but may require the function to have a continuous second derivative and may not converge in some cases.
+Ridder' method and the secant method are faster than the bisection method and can converge faster, but may require the function to have a continuous second derivative and may not converge in some cases.
 As with any numerical method, it is important to understand the assumptions and limitations of each method and to carefully evaluate the accuracy and convergence properties of the solutions obtained.

 Caveats
 =======